phdonner/phdonner/README.md

 ## Mermaid diagrams in Visual Studio Code and on GitHub

 GitHub supports a convenient Markdown inspired way of creating the mindmaps needed during our planning.
 It is called *Mermaid*.
 You can design diagram in many flavors: mindmaps, flow charts, sequence diagrams, Git Graphs etc..
-Again, many of the mermaid notations are rather easy to learn (cf. the (Mermaid cheat sheet)[https://jojozhuang.github.io/tutorial/mermaid-cheat-sheet/]).
+Again, many of the mermaid notations are rather easy to learn (cf. the [Mermaid cheat sheet](https://jojozhuang.github.io/tutorial/mermaid-cheat-sheet/)).
 Study the markdown code behind the example diagram by copying it to text processor and you'll see that the basic symbols are quite easy to learn.

 ```mermaid
 mindmap